 Calendar of State Papers

 A dispatch from Sir Robert

 |The first castle in the text above, Caire MacEwlyn,

 was also known as Redcastle.
 The second, Garnagall, was

-be seen on modern maps of Ireland as well as on this 1661
+seen on modern maps of Ireland as well as on this 1661 A.D.

-A.D. map.
-This map contains the only known drawings of
+map.
+This map contains the only known drawings of the

-the McLaughlin castles as they appeared in the 17th
+McLaughlin castles as they appeared in the 17th century.

 Neither castle is still standing; both were torn down and their materials probably were used to constuct buildings currently standing on the site.
 However, several of the O'Dougherty castles are still standing, and they are probably very similar to the old McLaughlin castles.
 You may click on the thumbnails below to view the O'Dougherty castles.
 Or click on the map of Inishowen above for an alternate view of the map.